 Day Trips From Dublin

-Now that you’ve had several days to explore the city of Dublin, it’s time to take a day trip out of the town.
+Now that you’ve had a couple days to explore the city, it’s time to finish off your weekend in Dublin with a day trip out of town.
 Here are some you don’t want to miss.

 For only €22, you can get a tour that takes you to and from Dublin to visit the Wicklow Mountains.
 It’s a beautiful place to walk around, have lunch, and take pictures.